Dying Light: Marketing and release

 The game's season pass included three post-launch DLC packs.
 "Cuisine & Cargo", was released on 10 February 2015.
 It introduced two narrative missions in which the player investigates buildings which were cordoned off during the early days of the zombie apocalypse.
 The second DLC, "Ultimate Survivor Bundle", was released on 10 March 2015, and added new character skins and weapon blueprints to the game.
 It was released alongside a free hard mode, which introduced a new tier of weapon rarity and extends the duration of night.
 The third DLC, titled "The Bozak Horde", added a location called Harran Stadium and a horde mode, which tasks players to complete various objectives.
 It was released on 26 May 2015.
-To keep the game's player base engaged, Techland held a variety of community events and challenges on a regular basis following the game's launch.
+To keep the game's player base engaged, Techland held a variety of community events and challenges regularly following the game's launch.

 On 2 February 2015, a patch disabled mod support for the game.
 At the same time, a mod that removed film grain from the game was taken down by the Entertainment Software Association (ESA) under the Digital Millennium Copyright Act.
 Techland later explained that the problem was an accident, caused by a side-effect of the release of a patch, and that they were developing a patch to restore modding.
 The ESA later apologised for issuing the takedown, stating that "the requests were issued erroneously by a third-party vendor on the organization's behalf".
 On 15 February 2015, a patch that restores modding was released.
 Techland further released the source development tool for modders in April 2015, allowing players to create custom maps and stories.
 Selected community maps were later released for the console version of the game in 2016.